Fiserv/unified-merchant-master/docs/specification/readMe.md

-# What does this specification cover
+# What does this specification cover?

 Read this document to understand UMM data specifications across different back ends that UMM supports.
 Consumers can use UMM data in two different ways -